swiss-territorial-data-lab/proj-vit/README.md

 docker run -it -v /mnt/:/mnt/ --gpus all --ipc=host --privileged scale_mae:v0
 ```

 You can replace the `-v /mnt/:/mnt/` to your customized storage path that would be mounted in the container.
-After successful initialization, download the pretrained model weights on fMoW dataset:
+After successful initialization, download the pretrained model weights from fMoW dataset:

 ```
 cd /scale-mae/mae
 wget https://github.com/bair-climate-initiative/scale-mae/releases/download/base-800/scalemae-vitlarge-800.pth
 ```

-Then, download the *RS Pretrain* dataset in the mounted volume and point the dataset to project folder with soft symbolic link:
+Then, download the *M3DRS* dataset in the mounted volume and point the dataset to project folder with soft symbolic link:

 ```
 cd ${DATA_PATH}
-wget -r -np -nH --cut-dirs=2 -e robots=off -b https://data.stdl.ch/proj-vit/dataset/pretrain/
+mkdir M3DRS
+# Download the M3DRS dataset from HuggingFace repo following instruction there and decompress all the files

-ln -s ${DATA_PATH}/pretrain /scale-mae/mae/data/pretrain
+ln -s ${DATA_PATH}/M3DRS /scale-mae/mae/data/pretrain
 ```

-The downloading runs in back-end with `-b`.
-You can check the progress with `tail -f wget-log`.
 Please make sure there is enough space in mounted volume for downloading the datasets.

 To monitor the training and visualize the prediction of masked image patches, please create a [wandb](https://wandb.ai/site) account and generate a token for authentication.
 You can also ignore this function when the request for authentication is prompted.